usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **A4.1.3(5)**

 Only full passenger elevators are covered by the accessibility provisions of 4.10.
 Materials and equipment hoists, freight elevators not intended for passenger use, dumbwaiters, and construction elevators are not covered by these guidelines.
-If a building is exempt from the elevator requirement, it is not necessary to provide a platform lift or other means of vertical access in lieu of an elevator. <br/>Under **EXCEPTION 4**, platform lifts are allowed where existing conditions make it impractical to install a ramp or elevator.
+If a building is exempt from the elevator requirement, it is not necessary to provide a platform lift or other means of vertical access in lieu of an elevator.

+Under EXCEPTION 4, platform lifts are allowed where existing conditions make it impractical to install a ramp or elevator.
 Such conditions generally occur where it is essential to provide access to small raised or lowered areas where space may not be available for a ramp.
 Examples include, but are not limited to, raised pharmacy platforms, commercial offices raised above a sales floor, or radio and news booths.

 **A4.1.3(9)**